 - Victims and Witnesses

-This guidance deals with defendants appeals against conviction and/or sentence in the Crown Court.
-For interlocutory appeals against rulings of a Crown Court judge see guidance on Prosecution Right of Appeal elsewhere.
+This guidance deals with defendants’ appeals against conviction and/or sentence in the Crown Court.

-The law relating to appeals from the Crown Court against conviction or sentence is largely contained in the Criminal Appeal Act 1968, the Criminal Appeal Act 1995, Criminal Procedure Rules Parts 65 and 68 and the Consolidated Criminal Practice Direction.
+The law relating to appeals from the Crown Court against conviction or sentence is largely contained in the Criminal Appeal Act 1968, the Criminal Appeal Act 1995, Criminal Procedure Rules Part 39 and the Consolidated Criminal Practice Direction.

-The Crown Court has the power to alter a sentence or other order made by the Crown Court within 56 days of the date on which it was made, (Section 155 Powers of Criminal Courts (Sentencing) Act 2000, as amended by section 47 and schedule 8 paragraph 28 Criminal Justice and Immigration Act 2008).
+The Crown Court has the power to alter a sentence or other order made by the Crown Court within 56 days of the date on which it was made.
 This allows time for the correction of errors that would otherwise require an appeal to the Court of Appeal.

-Leave to appeal to the Court of Appeal is required in all cases in relation to conviction or sentence (except in relation to contempt) save where a certificate has been issued by the trial judge that the case is fit for appeal, (Archbold 7-36; section 1(1) Criminal Appeal Act 1968, as amended by section 1(1) Criminal Appeal Act 1995).
+Leave to appeal to the Court of Appeal is required in all cases in relation to conviction or sentence (except in relation to contempt) save where a certificate has been issued by the trial judge that the case is fit for appeal.

-There is a time limit of 28 days within which a judge may grant a certificate of fitness for appeal, (section 1(2)(b) Criminal Appeal Act 1968, as amended by section 47 and schedule 8 paragraphs 2-5 Criminal Justice and Immigration Act 2008).
+There is a time limit of 28 days within which a judge may grant a certificate of fitness for appeal.

 Similar provisions exist in relation to findings of not guilty by reason of insanity, findings of disability and findings of unfitness to be tried.

-Section 2 of the 1968 Act, as amended, provides that the Court of Appeal shall allow an appeal against conviction if they think the conviction is unsafe, and shall dismiss an appeal in any other case, (Archbold 7-43, 7-45 and 7-46).
+Section 2 of the 1968 Act, as amended, provides that the Court of Appeal shall allow an appeal against conviction if they think the conviction is unsafe, and shall dismiss an appeal in any other case.

 When it quashes a conviction, the Court of Appeal may re-sentence the appellant for any other offence for which he was sentenced at the same time by the court below.
-This is so, whether the counts were on the same or different indictments, (Section 4 Criminal Appeal Act 1968, as amended by section 47 and schedule 8 paragraph 6 Criminal Justice and Immigration Act 2008).
+This is so, whether the counts were on the same or different indictments.

-An appellant must serve an appeal notice (Form NG Notice and Grounds of appeal) on the Crown Court office not more than 28 days after the conviction, sentence or order in accordance with Criminal Procedure Rules 68.2.
+An appellant must serve an appeal notice (form NG Notice and Grounds of appeal) on the Crown Court office not more than 28 days after the conviction, sentence or order in accordance with Criminal Procedure Rules 39.2.
 There is no requirement for the appellant or his solicitor to serve notice on the respondent of an intention to appeal.

-Procedures outlined in the Criminal Procedure (Amendment No.2) Rules 2007 (SI 2007 No. 2317) make formal provision for a Respondents Notice (Rule 68.6(1)) to be served at an early stage in proceedings.
+Procedures outlined in the Criminal Procedure (Amendment No.2) Rules 2007 made formal provision for a Respondents Notice (Rule 39.6(1)) to be served at an early stage in proceedings.

-This provision enables the early involvement of the prosecution when the Court of Appeal (Criminal Division) is considering granting or refusing leave to appeal to the Appellant.
+This provision enables the early involvement of the prosecution when the Court of Appeal (Criminal Division) is considering granting or refusing leave to appeal.
 It requires prosecutors to provide a written response to the defence grounds of appeal.
 This is to assist the single judge in making the decision in determining the merit of the appellant’s application.

 - where in the judgment of the Registrar or his staff, a response from the prosecutor would be of assistance to the single judge.

-To facilitate this, the Registrar will serve the appeal notice from the Applicant and an invitation to respond, on the prosecution.
-The prosecutors name and Branch details will be drawn from the Plea and Sentence Document that must be served in accordance with the Attorney Generals revised Guidelines on the Acceptance of Pleas and the Prosecutors role in Sentencing Exercise.
-For a copy of the guidelines see Sentencing - Overview elsewhere in the Legal Guidance.
+To facilitate this, the Registrar will serve the appeal notice from the applicant and an invitation to respond, on the prosecution.
+The prosecutor’s name and details will be drawn from the Plea and Sentence Document that must be served in accordance with the Attorney General’s revised Guidelines on the Acceptance of Pleas and the Prosecutor’s role in Sentencing Exercise.
 Prosecutors completing the Plea and Sentencing Document must ensure that their contact details are included.

 The appellant must lodge a skeleton argument with the Registrar within 14 days of the grant of leave.

-Rule 68.6(2) Criminal Procedure Rules requires any party who wants to make representations to the Court to serve a respondents notice.
+Rule 39.6(2) Criminal Procedure Rules requires any party who wants to make representations to the Court to serve a respondent’s notice.

-The respondent must lodge a skeleton within 14 days of receipt of the appellants skeleton argument, (Consolidated Practice Direction II.17.)
+The respondent must lodge a skeleton within 14 days of receipt of the appellant’s skeleton argument.
 In practice, it is accepted that the skeleton argument and respondents notice will be conjoined.

 The Court of Appeal may hear new evidence that was not adduced in the original proceedings (section 23(1)(c) Criminal Appeal Act 1968), if: